This DIY Serving Tray features a sly little nesting place for your salsa bowl and dishes to rest!

-DIY Serving Tray With A Bowl Rest — We’re bringing that mid century vibe back to entertaining with this DIY Serving Tray with a built in dish holder!
+We’re bringing that mid-century vibe back to entertaining with this DIY Serving Tray with a built-in dish holder!

 And while there are technically no hidden compartments with this DIY Serving Tray, there is a sly little nesting place for your salsa bowl and dishes to rest neatly in place.

-I also feel that I should mention this simple little DIY requires absolutely zero power tools, which is the next best thing since the phrase “no-sew” if you ask me!
+We also feel that we should mention this simple little DIY requires absolutely zero power tools, which is the next best thing since the phrase “no-sew” if you ask us.

-Materials DIY Serving Tray With A Bowl Rest
+Materials and Tools Needed to Make a DIY Serving Tray With a Bowl Rest

-Once you’ve sanded all sides, use a foam brush to stain the wood (including the wooden blocks as legs) the color of your choice.
+Step 2 — Once you’ve sanded all sides, use a foam brush to stain the wood (including the wooden blocks as legs) in the color of your choice.

 Let dry completely according to the manufacturer’s instructions.

-Once everything is dried, spray the entire piece with food safe shellac and wait 48 hours before using.
+Step 4 — Once everything is dried, spray the entire piece with food-safe shellac and wait 48 hours before using.